 Soon afterward, according to Tabari, Muhammad was talking with Aisha when “a fainting overcame him.”
 Then he smiled and asked, “Who will go to Zaynab to tell her the good news, saying that God has married her to me?”
 He then recited the revelation Allah had just given him, scolding him for being concerned about what people might think and thus refusing to marry Zaynab (v.
 37).
 The Tafsir al-Jalalayn explains what Allah is telling Muhammad here: “But you had hidden in your heart what God was to disclose, [what] He was to manifest of your love for her and of [the fact] that should Zayd part with her you would marry her, and you feared people, would say, ‘He has married his son’s wife!’, though God is worthier that you should fear Him, in all things, so take her in marriage and do not be concerned with what people say.”

-Verses 38-48 continue defending Muhammad.
+Allah continues defending Muhammad in vv.
+38-48.
 Muhammad cannot be criticized for doing what Allah has given him as a duty (v.
 38).
 Muhammad is the seal of the prophets (v.
 40); as he himself explained, “Messengership and Prophethood have come to an end, and there will be no more Messengers or Prophets.”
 Muhammad is a witness, a bearer of good news, and a warner (v.
 45), and should not obey the unbelievers (v.
-48) – such as those who say he did wrong in marrying Zaynab.
+48) — such as those who say he did wrong in marrying Zaynab.

-Verses 53-59 reinforce Muhammad’s exalted position.
+Then Allah reinforces Muhammad’s exalted position (vv.
+53-59).
 Allah tells believers to be circumspect about barging into Muhammad’s house or staying there too long after dinner, for such behavior “annoys the Prophet”; they should also only speak to his wives from behind screens (v.
 53).
 Allah and his angels bless Muhammad, and the believers should also (v.
 56), while those who annoy him are cursed in this world and the next (v.
 57).
 It is also a serious sin to annoy the believers (v.
 58).
 Muhammad’s wives and daughters should cover themselves when in public (v.
 59).

 Allah offered the al-amanah, the obedience of created things, to the heavens and the earth and the mountains, but they refused it.
 Man took it, but performed badly — so now Allah must punish the hypocrites and unbelievers (vv.
 72-73).